Dean Lombardi's Top Five Dumbest Things?

 [I think it's remarkable that four of these five happened right off the bat.]

-- Jeff Halpern.
+- traded Teddy Purcell and a second for Jeff Halpern.
 I was kind of surprised at how un-good Halpern was; I actually expect him to play better wherever it is he lands next year.
 But I still think Purcell will have a career in the NHL.
 I almost don't want to put this in the "worst" category, because Purcell's time in LA was pretty clearly "up."
 No one can say he wasn't given a chance to succeed.
 But I think in five years this will look like a bad trade. (actually, I hope so; I'm rooting for Teddy.)

 Top-Five Least-Dumb* Things